Helping Students Manage Traumatic Events

 Faculty and staff play an important role.
 You are the eyes and ears of the student experience.
 Depending on your connection with students, you may be the first person they turn to when experiencing challenges.

 Awareness Care Connection

 Psychological First Aid: This evidence informed approach provides education on understanding trauma and the impact of these events on individuals and their communities.
 It is based on best practices and takes a culturally sensitive and empowerment approach.

-When Terrible Things Happen – This handout provides psychoeducation on trauma and outlines normal trauma responses including behavioral, emotional, and cognitive domains.
+When Terrible Things Happen (PDF) – This handout provides psychoeducation on trauma and outlines normal trauma responses including behavioral, emotional, and cognitive domains.
 This handout also provides strategies for coping and tips for self-care.

-Connecting with Others – Giving and Receiving Social Support – This handout provides information on giving and receiving social support after traumatic events.
+Connecting with Others – Giving and Receiving Social Support (PDF) – This handout provides information on giving and receiving social support after traumatic events.
 The information includes strategies for promoting social support, barriers commonly experienced, and information on ways to get more connected.

 Recognizing signs of distress

 There are common signs that can serve as potential indicators of distress in students.
 These signs are especially concerning when they represent a significant change from a prior pattern of behavior in the student.
 We generally think of emotional, behavioral or physical, and cognitive signs of distress.